SarthakKanade/JavaScript_Class/README.md

 https://www.w3schools.com/js/js_let.asp
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let

-2. What is the main benefit of separating JavaScript from HTML?
+**2. What is the main benefit of separating JavaScript from HTML?*8

 Answer:
 Separating JavaScript from HTML offers several major benefits for web development.
 First, maintainability: when JavaScript code is kept in separate files or sections, it is much easier to update, debug, and maintain the codebase.